rolfbecker/EE_3.07_Geodata_WS2020/gdms0000_Final_Assignment/README.md

 THe processing chain consisting of Python code and QGIS project to create the video is found in the Git folder [**gdms0350_DWD_Stations_and_TS_for_TM_soln**](../gdms0350_DWD_Stations_and_TS_for_TM_soln/)

-**Task 1:**  Produce your own video by applying the processing chain to another period in time other than May 2019.
+**Task 1:**  Produce your own video **for BAVARIA** by applying the processing chain to another period in time other than May 2019.
 Find an interesting sequence of rain events first by plotting a few time series.
 You should not cover more than two weeks for the video sequence to minimize the processing time.

 <!-- blank line -->